Estimated reading time: 8 minutes

-- Are you heading straight to the grocery store?
+- Will you be heading straight to the grocery store?

-If you can’t make your grocery budget work by adjusting your habits, then adjust your budget upward – a little at a time – until you find the number that works for you.
+If you can’t make your grocery budget work by adjusting your habits, then change your budget a little at a time until you find the number that works for you.

-The more efficiently you manage your grocery budget, the more money you’ll have to direct towards the other goals in your life.
+The more efficiently you manage your grocery budget, the more money you’ll have to direct toward the other goals in your life.

 We also have a $25 stockpile budget each month for those sales that are too good to pass up.

-No matter if you have a Grocery Budget for 1, Grocery Budget for 2, Grocery Budget for a family of 3, Grocery Budget for a family of 4 or more you need a food budget in order to save money.
+No matter if you have a Grocery Budget for 1, a Grocery Budget for 2, a Grocery Budget for a family of 3, Grocery Budget for a family of 4 or more, you need a food budget to save money.

-Read how one fan went from spending $1100 a month on Groceries to just $600 a month by reducing their grocery budget and making changes to the way they think about spending money.
+Read how one fan went from spending $1100 a month on Groceries to just $600 a month by reducing their grocery budget and changing how they think about spending money.

 Check out my Ultimate Grocery Shopping Guide with over 300 Grocery Blog posts for understanding how to grocery shop in Canada!!

-Also check out my Free Money Saving downloadable Tools Page where you can get all sort of lists that you can print such as a pantry list, freezer inventory list, furnace filter change chart, over-time tracking chart, Net Worth Calculator, Shopping List, Garage Sale Route List and so much more and it’s all FREE!!!
+Also, check out my Free Money Saving downloadable Tools Page, where you can get all sorts of lists that you can print, such as a pantry list, freezer inventory list, furnace filter change chart, over-time tracking chart, Net Worth Calculator, Shopping List, Garage Sale Route List and so much more and it’s all FREE!!!

-One last thing to help you with your grocery budget is knowing about The Scanning Code of Practice (SCOP) educate yourself and learn how you can save money at the cash!!
+One last thing to help you with your grocery budget is knowing about The Scanning Code of Practice (SCOP).
+Educate yourself, and learn how to save money at the cash!!

 - The Frugal Basics-Convenience Costs!